Jacksonville, Florida: Politics

-The present mayor is Donna Deegan, who assumed office on July 1, 2023.
-Deegan's predecessor was Lenny Curry.
+The mayor is Donna Deegan, who assumed office on July 1, 2023.
+Deegan's predecessor was Lenny Curry, serving from July 2015, to June 2023.
+As the leader of the consolidated city-county, he served as the 8th mayor after consolidation, holding the office for two terms.
+Mayor Curry is one of the most famous mayors, who helped to establish the Wine and Chocolate Run in San Marco.

 Most of the city lies in the Florida's 4th congressional district, and is represented by Republican Aaron Bean.
 Most of central Jacksonville is in the 5th district, represented by Republican John Rutherford.

+Law enforcement and crime

-In 2010, Duval County's crime rate was 5,106 per 100,000 people, according to the Florida Department of Law Enforcement.
+In 2010, Duval County's crime rate was 5,106 per 100,000 people.
 The county's murder rate had been the highest among Florida's counties with a population of 500,000 or more for eleven years as of 2009, leading to widespread discussion in the community about how to deal with the problem.
 In 2010, Duval County's violent crime rate decreased by 9.3% from the previous year, with total crime decreasing 7.3%, putting the murder rate behind that of Miami-Dade County.

 Jacksonville and Duval County historically maintained separate police agencies: the Jacksonville Police Department and Duval County Sheriff's Office.
 As part of consolidation in 1968, the two merged, creating the Jacksonville Sheriff's Office (JSO).
 The JSO is headed by the elected Sheriff of Jacksonville, currently T. K. Waters.

 The sheriff's office is responsible for law enforcement and corrections in the county.
-Likewise the Jacksonville Fire and Rescue Department became the consolidated city/county agency.
+The Jacksonville Fire and Rescue Department became the consolidated city/county agency.

-However, the cities of Jacksonville Beach, Atlantic Beach and Neptune Beach each retained responsibility for their own policing.
-As of November 23, 2021, the Jacksonville Beach Fire Department became the last agency to merge with Jacksonville Fire and Rescue.
+The cities of Jacksonville Beach, Atlantic Beach and Neptune Beach each retained responsibility for their own policing.
+In November 2021, the Jacksonville Beach Fire Department became the last agency to merge with Jacksonville Fire and Rescue.